ibm-cloud-docs/openwhisk/pkg_text_to_speech.md

     ```
     {: screen}

-5. Verify that the package is configured with your {{site.data.keyword.texttospeechshort}} service instance credentials.
+5. Verify that the package is configured with your {{site.data.keyword.texttospeechshort}} Service instance credentials.
     ```
     ibmcloud fn package get text-to-speech-v1 parameters
     ```